When Can I Register For The GL Test?

-- If you don’t have a printer and need a hard copy all participating Grammar schools (the ones where you can sit the GL test – download above) will have these available for you to pick up.
+- If you don’t have a printer and need a hard copy all participating Grammar schools should have these available for you to pick up.

-Please note that whilst some primary schools may give these out, there is no obligation from them to do so and therefore you should not rely on your school spoon-feeding you through this process or even checking if you have applied.
+Please note, there is no requirement for the primary school to spoon-feed you through this process or even checking if you have applied.